 Although the Commission's members are appointed by the Chief Executive of the SAR, the Commission is independent of the Administration.
 The views expressed in Commission reports are those of Commission members, not the Administration, and the publication of a Commission report does not mean that the recommendations it contains will automatically be adopted in legislation.
 In every case, recommendations made by the Commission will be passed to the relevant policy bureau of the Administration for consideration.
 Sometimes, the Government disagrees with the Commission and does not accept its recommendations.
 Two examples are the Commission's reports on Contempt of Court (1987) and Interest on Debt and Damages (1990).
 Often, however, lawyers in the Secretariat will take an active part in the implementation of the Commission's recommendations by legislation.
 This may take the form of providing research material and information to the Government bureau with policy responsibility for the subject, as well as assisting in the preparation of drafting instructions for legislation to implement the Commission's recommendations and assisting during the legislative drafting process itself.

-To-date, 29 of the 54 reports of the Commission have been implemented either in whole or in part by legislation.
-In the case of one report, the Commission recommended no change to the existing law.
-You can find a full list of all the reports the Commission has published, together with details of any legislation which implements the Commission's recommendations, in the Publications section.
+You can find a full list of all the reports and consultation papers the Commission has published, together with details of any legislation which implements the Commission's recommendations, in the Publications section.
 Many of these reports and papers can be downloaded.
-If you would like a printed copy, or are seeking one of the Commission's older publications, you can write, fax or email to the Secretary of the Law Reform Commission at:
+If you would like a printed copy, or are seeking one of the Commission's older publications, you can write or send a fax or email to the Secretary of the Law Reform Commission at:

 Email: hklrc@hkreform.gov.hk